DreaMinder/nuxt-payload-extractor/README.md

 ## Options

-You can blacklist specific paths, so they will be generated in native way.
+You can blacklist specific paths using `blacklist: []` options.
+They will be generated in native way.
 But you have to disable payload request inside of asyncData yourself.
 Check out example dir for details.

-If you need to cache all json and js payloads in browser, you can use `versioning: true` flag to add timestamp to payload filenames.
-Keep in mind that timestamp changes on every generate run, so cache invalidates.
+All payloads have timestamp applied to their names for better cache invalitaion.
+You can turn them off by using `versioning: false` option.
+Keep in mind that timestamp changes on every generate run.
 Also, `nuxt generate --no-build` is not supported in this case.

 ## Caveats

-There may be issues with vuex data requests and nested routes.
+- Are you using nested routes (with `<nuxt-child />`)?
+This case isn't compatible with `nuxt-payload-extractor`.
+It will only work if parent and child routes return different data-keys (ex. `return { postsList }` and `return { singlePost }`).
-Keep in mind that payload.json has not hash in its name, so it shouldn't be cached in browser.
+- Are you filling your vuex store with page-specific data?
+It will break on client-side navigation.
+Use `NuxtServerInit` action for global vuex data or return your vuex data from `asyncData` to make it work.

 ## How it works

 - Extracts `<script>window.__NUXT__= ... </script>` replacing it with `<script src="payload.js">`
-- Makes two files along with `index.html` of prerendered page: `payload.js` for initial page load and `payload.json` for client-side navigation
+- Makes two files along with `index.html` of a prerendered page: `payload.js` for initial page load and `payload.json` for client-side navigation